NuSMV is a symbolic model checker originated from the

 Several research institutes and commercial companies have express

-interest in collaborating to the development of NuSMV
+interest in collaborating to the development of NuSMV.

-The main features of NuSMV
+The main features of NuSMV are the following:

-allows for the representation of synchronous and
+NuSMV allows for the representation of synchronous and

 asynchronous finite state systems, and for the analysis of